UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 <h3> Advantages of Cloud Computing </h3>

 <h3> Accessability </h3>
-We can deploy our application to different parts of the world .If we are located in a different part of the world than your customers, customers are able to access your applications with minimal delays.
+We can deploy our application to different parts of the world .If we are located in a different part of the world than our customers, customers are able to access our applications with minimal delays.

 <h3> Better Performance & Felxibility </h3>
 flexibility provides us with more time to experiment and innovate.
 When computing in data centers, it may take weeks to obtain new resourceswhich we need.
 Cloud computing enables us to access new resources within short time.